Best Practices - Prevent Card Testing (AKA Card Cracking)

-In all, this type of fraud accounts for about 16 percent of all e-commerce fraud and 7 percent for larger e-commerce merchants.
+In all, this type of fraud accounts for about 16 percent of all e-commerce fraud, or 7 percent for larger e-commerce merchants.
+Fraudsters often target smaller merchants when card testing, since they're less likely to have the best and most current anti-fraud measures in place.
 It’s particularly dangerous in that it can be easily done en masse, resulting in thousands of small purchases all at once—purchases that, when added up, equate to serious financial trouble for the merchant.

 Want to keep this type of fraud from hurting your bottom line?
 Here are some in-house strategies and external tools that can help you do it.